Blastbrean/Sigma-FF2/README.md

 Only exploits with `hookfunction`, `hookmetamethod`, and `firetouchinterest` can use this script.

-I don't support any bad exploits which might crash and it was tested on AWP + Wave.
+I didn't test any unknown exploits which might crash, have unintended behavior, or break.
+It has been tested on AWP + Wave.

 Have fun :)